websanco/liferay-learn/docs/commerce/latest/en/installation-and-upgrades/activating-liferay-commerce-enterprise.md

 ### Disabling Commerce for Docker Containers

-If you're using a Docker container, the `enterprise.product.commerce.enabled` property can be configured using a `portal-ext.properties` file or overridden using a Docker `env` variable.
+On a Docker container, you can configure the `enterprise.product.commerce.enabled` property with a `portal-ext.properties` file or with a Docker `env` variable.

-To use a `portal-ext.properties` file, simply add the following property to a new line:
+In a `portal-ext.properties` file, add this property:

 ```properties
 enterprise.product.commerce.enabled=false
 ```

-To override the portal property, use the following Docker `env` variable:
+Or use this Docker `env` variable:

 ```properties
 LIFERAY_ENTERPRISE_PERIOD_PRODUCT_PERIOD_COMMERCE_PERIOD_ENABLED=false